3D printing and beyond: Intellectual property and regulation

 Authors: Mendis, D., Lemley, M. and Rimmer, M.

 This ground-breaking and timely contribution is the first and most comprehensive edited collection to address the implications for Intellectual Property (IP) law in the context of 3D Printing and Additive Manufacturing.
 Providing a coverage of IP law in three main jurisdictions including the UK, USA and Australia.
 3D Printing and Beyond brings together a team of distinguished IP experts and is an indispensable starting point for researchers with an interest in IP, emerging technologies and 3D printing.

-3D Printing and Beyond: The Intellectual Property and Legal and Implications Surrounding 3D Printing and Emerging Technologies
+3D Printing and Beyond: Intellectual Property and Regulation

 Editors: Mendis, D., Lemley, M. and Rimmer, M.